LaiCharlie/DBMS_final_project/README.md

 every php file is designed for website and temp.js is designed for draw stock chart

-other information can watch the demo.mp4
+other information can watch the report.pdf